In an updated for 2019 version of “Do Dogs Cry,” we investigate dog emotions and look at the way our Labs show us how they feel.

-We all know how uncomfortable dry eyes can be, and it’s the same for dogs
+We all know how uncomfortable dry eyes can be, and it’s the same for dogs.

-Fluid also helps with your dog’s vision, as light is reflected off the tears.
 Moisture also helps to wash away grit and debris that can scratch the sensitive surface of your dog’s eye.

-Humans have fairly simple lubrication system that involves the secretion of fluid from glands.
+Humans have a fairly simple lubrication system that involves the secretion of fluid from glands.
 They are called lacrimal glands, tear glands to you and me, and each eye has one.

-The glands release fluid that is then forced over the surface of the eye with the help of your eyelids.
+These glands release fluid that is then forced over the surface of the eye with the help of your eyelids.

-Do Dog Tears Differ From Humans?
+Do Dog Tears Differ from Human Tears?

-Yes, our dogs tears are different from ours.
+Yes, our dog’s tears are different from ours.
 Dogs have much more complicated lubrication and eye moisture systems.

 Is Your Dog Crying Tears?